Mwesigye-Nicholas/React-Projects/Accordion-App/README.md

 ## Data Structure

 The application utilizes a predefined array of question-answer pairs to render the accordion items.
-Below is the structure of the data used:
+Below is the structure of the data used data used is in data file with .js extension